Sam Woolsey | President

 Alexa is a second-year Mechanical Engineering student from Dallas, TX.
 As the Race Operations Lead, she is responsible for the car’s journeys in and out of shop as well as race and testing logistics.
 Her favorite solar memory is staying at the SCC until 2am on the night before the mini-500 to build the racing trike.

-Preston is a second-year Computational Media student from Johns Creek, GA.
-As Outreach lead, he is responsible for overseeing the recruitment/onboarding process as well as GTSR’s social media presence.
-In his free time, he loves to nerd out about movies and learn card tricks.
+Priya Sharma is a third-year Mechanical Engineering student from Evans, GA.
+As Outreach lead, she is responsible for overseeing the recruitment process as well as external relations.
+In her free time, she enjoys baking, lifting, and playing games with friends.

 Mike Tinskey | Faculty Advisor